xl0/lovely-docs/doc_db/sveltejs-svelte/Template Syntax/in-and-out-directives/short_digest.md

 `in:` and `out:` directives apply non-bidirectional transitions.
-Unlike `transition:`, the `in` transition continues playing alongside `out` rather than reversing if the block is outroed mid-transition.
+The `in` transition plays alongside `out` rather than reversing if the block is outroed during the transition.
+Aborted `out` transitions restart from scratch.

 ```svelte
 {#if visible}